RNCryptor/RNCryptor/README.md

 This process works for most targets: iOS and OS X GUI apps, Swift frameworks, and OS X commandline apps. **It is not safe for ObjC frameworks or frameworks that may be imported into ObjC, since it would cause duplicate symbols if some other framework includes RNCryptor.**

 * Drag `RNCryptor.xcodeproj` into your project
-* Drag `RNCryptor.swift` from `RNCryptor` into your project
+* Drag `RNCryptor/RNCryptor.swift` into your project
-* In your target build settings, Build Phases, add `CommonCrypto.framework` as a build dependency (but don't link it).
+* If you already have a bridging header file, add `#import "RNCryptor/RNCryptor.h"`
+* If you don't have a bridging header, in your target's Build Settings, set "Objective-C Bridging Header" to "RNCryptor/RNCryptor.h"

 Built this way, you don't need to (and can't) `import RNCryptor` into your code.
 RNCryptor will be part of your module.